 Sometimes you eat less than normal, and also don’t worry about it.

-You can eat something or leave it alone.
+You can eat something or easily leave it alone.

 Missing a meal isn’t a big deal.